durrantlab/deepfrag/README.md

 This repository contains code for machine learning based lead optimization.

+# Examples

+See [this Colab](https://colab.research.google.com/drive/1XWin26iDXqZ2ioGtwDRuO4iRomGVpdte) for an interactive example of how to use a pre-trained DeepFrag model to generate predictions.

 # Overview

 - `config`: fixed configuration information (eg. TRAIN/VAL/TEST partitions)